9 Species of Woodpeckers in Alabama

 by Charles Patrick Ewing is licensed under CC BY 2.0

 Their strikingly barred backs and glittering red caps make them a beautiful sight.
-When you become familiar with the red-bellied woodpecker’s call, you’ll start to see these birds everywhere.
+You’ll see these birds everywhere when you become familiar with the red-bellied woodpecker’s call.

 Keep an eye out for this species throughout the year in eastern woodlands.
-Most importantly, at mid-heights and along the main branches and trunks of trees.
+Most importantly, at mid-height and along the main branches and trunks of trees.

 You can learn the bird’s call too.
 Throughout the spring and summer, red-bellied woodpeckers make loud, frequent calls.